cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 from the last line of output in the error.
 The last line corresponds to the first method that was called.
 In our example, this is the `main` method.
 That should make sense since all programs start in `main`.
 On line 3 of the `main` method, the `exception` method was called.
 Then, on line 9 of the `exception` method, the program generated an exception that was never handled.
-This caused the program to crash.
+In this example, the `NullPointerException` originated in the `exception` method.
+Since the `exception` method did not handle the exception, the exception was **propagated** (passed) to the calling method.
+In this example, that is `main`.
+Since `main` also did not handle the exception, the exception propagated out of `main` which led to the crash.
+Any time an exception is generated and is allowed to propagate out of `main`, the program will crash.

 **Definition:** The last two lines of output above are called a **stack trace**.
 The stack trace tells the user which methods were active when the program crashed in the order that they were called (from bottom up).
 This facilitates